Home / News & Events / Typhoon Emergency Response Hong Kong Lantern Festival

 The Outcome: 300,000 Visitors and Strong Client Recognition

-The numbers tell a clear story: 300,000 visitors attended the festival during its run, turning Aldrich Bay Park into a vibrant cultural destination.
+Against all odds, our team completed all repairs and reinstallations by the scheduled opening date of September 24, 2023.
+Based on Hong Kong Tourism Board attendance data, the "Sichuan Lanterns Shine in Hong Kong" festival drew 300,000 visitors during its run, turning Aldrich Bay Park into a vibrant cultural destination.
 Over 100,000 social media shares of lantern photos and experiences amplified the event's reach far beyond the park, making it a viral cultural highlight in Hong Kong.

 "In the face of sudden extreme challenges, the emergency measures and professional capabilities demonstrated by the LanternsArt team resolved the crisis and were admirable.
 In the end, the event proceeded smoothly as scheduled."